akunna1/akunna1/README.md

 ### Tech Stack 💻
 Some of my favourite technologies and tools at the moment.

-- React.js, Vue.js
+- React.js and Vue.js
-- R, Python
+- R and Python
-- TailwindCSS, Sass CSS
+- TailwindCSS and Sass CSS
-- Express.js, Node.js
+- Express.js and Node.js
-- PostgreSQL, MongoDB, MySQL
+- PostgreSQL, MongoDB, and MySQL
-- Supabase, Firebase
+- Supabase and Firebase
-- ArcGIS, GEE 🗺️
+- ArcGIS, QGIS and GEE 🗺️
 - VS Code

 What I like 💗